-Chris Kyle Patriots Hospital provides treatment to military service members and veterans, who have experienced trauma and are in need of detoxification and/or rehabilitation for substance abuse.
+Chris Kyle Patriots Hospital provides treatment to first responders, military service members and veterans, who have experienced trauma and are in need of detoxification and/or rehabilitation for substance abuse.
 We also serve service member adult dependents ages 18 and older who are in need of substance abuse treatment.

 Our staff is mindful of the importance of family involvement in the healing, recovery, and transitional processes and our program includes a family component referred to as Ohana Nui (The big family).